 7.1.
-Patient education
+Patient Education Definition

 Patient education is the process by which healthcare workers impart information to patients and their families that will alter their health behaviour and health status.
 Education is provided to encourage and empower patient to adhere.